You can choose to be notified about events on your 10DLC Brands, Campaigns and Phone Numbers by configuring webhooks.

 The same applies for campaign event notifications.
 Webhooks can be provided either upon campaign creation or through an update.

-Webhooks configured for a campaign are also leverage for event notification with phone numbers associated to said campaign.
-Phone number notifications are triggered also for shared campaigns.
+Webhooks configured for a campaign are also leveraged for event notifications with phone numbers associated with that campaign.
+Phone number notifications are triggered for shared campaigns as well.

 Types of events